RTi3 Call for National Innovation Snapshot

 National Innovation Snapshot submissions are typically in-progress work, or smaller innovations projects that are less well defined in scope and are well suited for a rapid-fire presentation.
 Regular abstracts typically encompass completed research studies or quality/practice initiatives, better suited for regular oral or poster presentation.

-The summaries of work presented for the National Innovation Snapshot will not be published in JMIIRS.
+The summaries of work presented for the National Innovation Snapshot will not be published in JMIRS.
 This content, however, will be used by the CAMRT for the development of continuing education content with recognition of contributors.

 If I submitted a regular abstract can I also submit work to the NIS?